makehumancommunity/makehuman-static-website/content/MPFB/Docs/exporting/_index.md

 This section of the documentation contains information on the exporting of MPFB characters.

 While discussing all use cases where a MPFB character is opened outside Blender would require more documentation than we are able to produce, there are some general things which are likely to be common for all external applications.

+## Export copy

+If you want a streamlined approach that automates most of the preparation steps, see the [Export copy]({{% relref "export_copy" %}}) page.
+The export copy feature creates an independent, processed duplicate of your character with a single button click, handling shape key baking, modifier management, helper geometry removal, and optional facial animation targets automatically.

 ## Materials